FFMG/myoddweb.piger/readme.md

 As a rule, remove all the actions and just leave your own plugin that you are developing.

 ## FAQ

+### What version of Python is needed?

+None, Python **3.5** is embedded in Piger, so it does not matter if you have python or not, it will all work just fine.

+### Can I submit scripts/plugins

+**Yes!** please, we want as many scripts as possible, we will add the best ones to the setup and have a list of all the scripts, (or maybe have a separate setup with all the plugins/scripts).

+Just send us a message with your scripts.

 ### How to debug